roman-milk/roman-milk.github.io/miranda-and-geraldine.md

+===

- ****** Miranda and Geraldine Ch.
-01 ****** byStoryTeller07© Miranda rubbed the wet dildo over the woman's dry lips.
+Miranda rubbed the wet dildo over the woman's dry lips.
 She spat on her fingers and found the woman's clit.
 It was hard work but she was relentless.

  "Come on bitch, open up for your mistress," she whispered in the woman's ear.
 A hard push got the head of the dildo into her dry hole.
 The lips were hardly open and they didn't like responding to this ill treatment.
 "Think of that gardener watching you then roughly taking you."